Optum/long-medical-document-lms/long_big_bird_exp/README.md

-# Text Block Importance for Long LMs
+# Text Block Importance for Big Bird Long LM

 [![python38](https://img.shields.io/badge/python-3.8-orange.svg)]()
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Scripts to compute the importance of individual text blocks in the classification of long documents using long document language models or any text-base classifier.
+Scripts to compute the importance of individual text blocks according to a fine-tuned [Big Bird LM](https://huggingface.co/google/bigbird-roberta-base).

 ### About

-This codebase contains scripts that compute the importance of text blocks to LM predictions for a given document using a variety of methods.
-We propose a novel method called Masked Sampling Procedure (MSP) and compare it to 1) random sampling and 2) the [Sampling and Occlusion (SOC) algorithm from Jin et al.](https://arxiv.org/pdf/1911.06194.pdf)
+The code in this subdirectory was used in XXX to generate explanations used the Masked Sampling Procedure (MSP) and compare it to 1) random sampling and 2) the [Sampling and Occlusion (SOC) algorithm from Jin et al.](https://arxiv.org/pdf/1911.06194.pdf)

 ### Environment

-These scripts are intended to be run in a Python 3.8 conda environment.
+These scripts were run in a Python 3.8 conda environment.
 To create such an environment run `conda create --name text-blocks python=3.8` then `source activate text-blocks` to activate the environment.
 Dependencies can be installed from `requirements.txt` by running `pip install -r requirements.txt` from the base directory of this repository.
 The experiment scripts are equipped to run LM inference on a single GPU VM and have been tested on Azure `Standard_NC6s_v3` machines.

 ### Running Experiments